Willcox-Research-Group/rom-operator-inference-Python3/DETAILS.md

 </p>

 The entire routine is relatively inexpensive to solve.
-The code also allows for a Tikhonov regularization matrix or list of matrices (the `G` keyword argument for `ReducedModel.predict()`), in which case the problem being solved is
+The code also allows for a Tikhonov regularization matrix or list of matrices (the `G` keyword argument for `predict()` methods), in which case the problem being solved is

 <p align="center">
   <img src="https://latex.codecogs.com/svg.latex?\min_{O^\mathsf{T}}\sum_{j=1}^r||D\mathbf{o}_j-\mathbf{r}_j||_2^2+||G\mathbf{o}_j||_2^2."/>